MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 * You must agree to abide by the regulations around Xbox Live.

+## Applying to a developer program

+### Creators Program

+To join the Xbox Live Creators Program:

+* Create a Partner Center account; see <a href="https://docs.microsoft.com/partner-center/mpn-create-a-partner-center-account" target="_blank">Create a Partner Center account</a> at the Partner Center documentation site.

+Then you can set up a game app at Partner Center; see [Getting Started](get-started/index.md).

+### ID@Xbox Managed Partners Program

 To apply to become an ID@Xbox partner:

 1. Go to <a href="https://www.xbox.com/developers/id" target="_blank">Welcome to ID@Xbox</a> at Xbox.com.